mmshahria/GlassboardTech-API-Reference/Banking/PUT Update an ACH Beneficiary.md

 <strong>nameOnAccount*<strong> `string`

-The full name of the person or business associated with the bank account.
+The full name of the person or business on the bank account.

 <strong>accountNumber*<strong> `string`